kasper/phoenix/docs/docs/api/2-events.md

 ## Mouse

-All of the following mouse events receive the corresponding `Point`-object as the first argument for the callback function.
+All of the following mouse events receive the corresponding `Point` object as the first argument for the callback function.
 This object is also enhanced with a `modifiers` array which contains the key modifiers pressed when the mouse event is triggered.

 - `mouseDidMove` triggered when the mouse has moved
 - `mouseDidLeftClick` triggered when the mouse did left click